22940dev/hugo-frameview/content/likes.md

 If you don't know Alan Watts, I really do reccomend you [check who he is](http://www.alanwatts.com/).
 He wrote [a few books](https://www.goodreads.com/author/show/1501668.Alan_W_Watts?from_search=true) and did [many talks](https://www.youtube.com/results?search_query=alan+watts).

-And here are some more quotes I really love.

 * When you change yourself you change the world.
 * He who fears death is a slave of life.
 * The best time to plant a tree was 50 years ago.
 The second best time is today.